-If you wish to share your template with members outside your organization, you can share them with a link either privately or publicly.
+If you wish to share your template with people outside your organization, you can share them with a link either privately or publicly.

-Setting a template’s visibility to public publishes it as a “public checklist” which can be shared, embedded into other websites, and discovered by others on Google.
+Setting a template’s visibility to public publishes it as a “public template” which can be shared, embedded into other websites, and discovered by others on Google (and other search engines).

 What are public templates?

-Public checklists are processes which anyone can access – this can be done through sharing the public link, or by searching for it in Google.
+Public templates are processes which anyone can access – this can be done through sharing the public link, or by searching for it in Google.

-Although anyone can see the checklist in full, they will not be able to fill in any tasks or use the checklist.
-To do that, they will need to import it into their own Process Street organization using the “Give me this checklist” button in the top right of the checklist.
+Although anyone can see the templates in full, they will not be able to fill in any tasks or use the checklist.
+To do that, they will need to import it into their own Process Street organization using the “Edit checklist” or “Get checklist” buttons.

-This makes public checklists great for sharing processes with other people at-large, and even for ranking in Google with highly targeted content (seeing as you can content lock the checklists).
+This makes public templates great for sharing processes with other people at-large, and even for ranking in Google with highly targeted content (seeing as you can content lock the templates).

-Note that public checklists cannot be made private again.
-Remember this when choosing to make a checklist public.
+Note that public templates cannot be made private again.
+Remember this when choosing to make a template public.

-To allow someone to access your checklist and even import it into their own organization without making it fully public, consider instead using a Template Share Link set to either of the ‘Anyone can…’ permission levels.
+To allow someone to access your template and even import it into their own organization without making it fully public, consider instead using a Template Share Link set to either of the ‘Anyone can…’ permission levels.

 Now click on “Add to public library” to make it public.
 Remember that you can’t make a public template private again, so be certain that you want to share the contents of this template.